Multi-Differential Cross Section Measurements of Muon-Neutrino-Argon Quasielastic-like Reactions with the MicroBooNE Detector: Signal Definition Event Selection

 Further reduction of the cosmic tracks and minimization of bin-migration effects is achieved by considering only fully contained candidate muon-proton pairs within a fiducial volume of 10\,cm inside the edge of the detector active volume.
 We retain 9051 data events that satisfy all event selection criteria.

 In order to provide an accurate description of the dominant cosmic backgrounds pertinent to surface detectors, the full Monte Carlo (MC) simulation consists of a combination of simulated neutrino interactions overlaid on top of beam-off background data.
 This approach has been extensively used by MicroBooNE~\cite{Adams:2018lzd,PhysRevLett.125.201803,PhysRevLett.128.151801,PhysRevD.105.L051102}.
 The $\texttt{GENIE v3.0.6}$ event generator is used to simulate neutrino interactions with the $\texttt{G18\_10a\_02\_11a}$ configuration~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa}.
-The CCQE and CCMEC predictions have been additionally tuned to T2K $\nu_{\mu}$-carbon CC0$\pi$ data~\cite{PhysRevD.93.112012,GENIEKnobs}.
-We refer to the corresponding prediction as $\texttt{G18}$.
+The CCQE and CCMEC predictions have been additionally tuned to T2K $\nu_{\mu}$-carbon CC0$\pi$ data with any number of protons in the final state~\cite{PhysRevD.93.112012,GENIEKnobs}.
+The different target nuclei across T2K and MicroBooNE might result in particle reinteraction differences that can affect the reconstructed final state topologies, such as different absorption effects.
+Yet, the T2K data sets used for tuning are dominated by CCQE and CCMEC interaction processes, which are the main contributors to the CC1p0$\pi$ topology presented in this work.
+Predictions for more complex interactions, such as RES, remain unaltered and no additional MC constraints are applied.
+We refer to the corresponding tuned prediction as $\texttt{G18}$.
 All the final state particles following the primary neutrino interaction are generated by $\texttt{GENIE}$.
 They are further propagated in $\texttt{GENIE}$ through the nucleus to account for FSI.
 The propagation of the particles outside the nucleus is simulated using $\texttt{GEANT4}$~\cite{Geant4}.
 The \uB\ detector response is modeled using the $\texttt{LArSoft}$ framework~\cite{Pordes:2016ycs,Snider:2017wjd}.
 Based on this MC prediction, we obtain a purity of $\approx$ 70\% and an efficiency for selecting \CCIpOpi\ events of $\approx$ 10\%.
+The final efficiency is primarily driven by the demand for exactly two fully contained track-like candidates.